yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

 - How the product is positioned or displayed (e.g., angle, orientation).
 - The background setting (e.g., studio background color).
 - Lighting conditions (e.g., soft, diffused lighting).
-- Any relevant thematic elements related to the store's theme or branding (e.g., logos or names mentioned in the user’s prompt).
+- Any relevant thematic elements related to the store's theme or branding (e.g., logos or names mentioned in the user's prompt).

 Aim to make the description so detailed that it could guide the creation of a consistent image without a reference.